coq/coq/CONTRIBUTING.md

 There are many useful ways to contribute to the Coq ecosystem that don't involve the Coq repository.

 Tutorials to teach Coq, and especially to teach particular advanced features, would be much appreciated.
 Some tutorials are listed on the [Coq website](https://coq.inria.fr/documentation).
 If you would like to add a link to this list, please make a pull request against the Coq website repository at https://github.com/coq/www.

+External plugins / libraries contribute to create a successful ecosystem around Coq.
+If your external development is mature enough, you may consider submitting it for addition to our CI tests.
+Refer to [`dev/ci/README.md`](/dev/ci/README.md) for more information.

 Ask and answer questions on [Stack Exchange](https://stackexchange.com/filters/299857/questions-tagged-coq-on-stackexchange-sites) which has a helpful community of Coq users.